-Some of us have been on our chosen Disney trip so many times that we do the same things every time.
+Sometimes you do a trip so often, you start doing everything the same.
 Same number of days.
 Same hotels.
 Same airlines and flight times.
 But some of these habits have become bad as air travel has evolved.
-Here are five mistakes you might be making when booking your flight.
+Here are five mistakes you might be making when booking your flight!

 Yes, they can be a headache, and yes, you need to know their rules ahead of time, but you shouldn’t just shun low-cost airlines.
 The fact is that you’ll sometimes see a price difference of 5x – 6x for the same route between low-cost and legacy carriers, depending on when you’re booking.

 These airlines are doing so well that the larger carriers are starting to find ways to copy them!
 Even seasoned travelers will hop on low-cost airlines once in a while (heck, in some areas of the world you’re only going to get low-cost airlines).
 Review the rest of this post and our post on low-cost airlines, and keep an open mind.

 Mistake 2: Booking on airline websites

 It is very rare that the far you see on an airline website is going to be the cheapest fare.
 We always suggest checking Google Flights to see what the best prices look like.
 That doesn’t mean you should always book the lower-priced fare versus using the airline website.
 For more on that, see item number 5 below.

 Mistake 3: Not knowing the baggage policy

 Baggage policies are more important for Disney vacations than for other vacations.
 Sit around Orlando International Airport for a bit and you'll see those Disney shopping bags everywhere.
 Seemingly everyone is leaving WDW with much more than they came with.
 If you don't know the baggage policies going into your trip, you might wind up paying some hefty fees.